- nato and warsaw pact map

 - difference between nato and warsaw pact

-The formation of the Warsaw Pact was in some ways a response to the creation of NATO, although it did not occur until six years after the Western alliance came into being.
+Warsaw Pact: The Communist Alliance .
+The formation of the Warsaw Pact was in some ways a response to the creation of NATO, although it did not occur until six years after the Western alliance ...

+Essays on Cold War tensions within NATO and the Warsaw Pact.
 There is no shortage of literature addressing the workings, influence, and importance of NATO and the Warsaw Pact individually or how the two blocs faced off during the decades of the Cold War.
-However, little has been written about the various intrabloc tensions that plagued both alliances during ...

 The North Atlantic Treaty Organization (NATO / ˈ n eɪ t oʊ /; French: Organisation du Traité de l'Atlantique Nord; OTAN), also called the North Atlantic Alliance, is an intergovernmental military alliance between 29 North American and European countries.

 Comment: Dispatched, from the UK, within 48 hours of ordering.
 The book is perfectly readable and fit for use, although it shows signs of previous ownership.
 The spine is likely creased and the cover scuffed or slightly torn.